This copycat recipe for Cosmic Brownies is rich, fudgy, and covered with bright little sprinkles. The brownies taste just like the original.

-Our version looks just the same as those plastic-wrapped store goodies, but the real chocolate tastes so much more rich and delightful!
+Our version looks just the same as those plastic-wrapped store goodies.
+But the real chocolate tastes so much more rich and delightful!

-It also makes for a great basic brownie recipe.
+The recipe also makes for a great basic brownie recipe.
 Even if you don’t want to go all out with the thick ganache, you can still have super moist, dense, and scrumptious brownies.

 How to Make Cosmic Brownies